Kusha grass

 Kusha (कुश), darbha (दर्भ) and pavitram (पवित्रम्) are the Sanskrit terms for Desmostachya bipinnata grass.
 This grass is of literary and ritual significance in Hinduism.

+Preparation of Kusha by Maithil Brahmins for the rituals of Maithil Upanayan at Basuki Bihari.

 In the performance of Vedic rituals such as the homa and tarpana, the kusha grass is shaped like a ring and is worn by a priest on the ring finger of his right hand.
 The auspicious day for uprooting the sacred grass Kusha is the amavasya day of Bhadrapada month in Hinduism called as Kusha Amavasya.